Discover what happens when three generations trace a path through the National Museum in the performance “Family”.

 The selected family has developed the composition together with Grilli and the composer Alessandra Bordiga.
 The result is a performance, uniquely adapted to the National Museum, performed by one family as they wander through the museum.

-The performance will be given in the National Museum once every six months over a two-year period.
-Visitors can thus follow the family itself over time.
 The work premiered on 11 June, the day the museum first opened to the public.

 The artist’s team: